-450 ENVIRONMENTAL SCIENCE - Advanced Placement
+450 ENVIRONMENTAL SCIENCE - Advanced Placement 5 credits/year

 The Advanced Placement Environmental Science course is designed to be the equivalent of an introductory Environmental Science course at the college level and follows the guidelines of the College Board for the Advanced Placement Curriculum.
 The goal of the Advanced Placement Environmental Science course is to provide students with the scientific principles, concepts, and methodologies required to understand the interrelationships of the natural world, to identify and analyze environmental problems, both natural and human-made, to evaluate the relative risks associated with these problems, and to examine alternative solutions for resolving and/or preventing them.
+AP Environmental Science is interdisciplinary; it embraces a wide variety of topics from different areas of study (e.g. biology, chemistry, earth science, geography), yet there are several major unifying themes that cut across the many topics included in the study of environmental science.
 AP Environmental Science has a significant laboratory and field investigation component.
 Experiences both in the laboratory and in the field provide students with important opportunities to test concepts and principles that are introduced in the classroom, to explore specific problems with a depth not easily achieved otherwise, and to gain an awareness of the importance of confounding variables that exist in the "real world."
 This course is open to grade 11 and 12 students who have demonstrated achievement and success in Biology and Chemistry and are recommended by a science teacher.
 Any student who enrolls in an AP course is required to take the AP exam in May of the school year.

-452 ENVIRONMENTAL SCIENCE
+452 ENVIRONMENTAL SCIENCE -1

-This lab-based course will teach the scientific principles, concepts and methodologies required to understand the relationship between human beings, their natural environment, and the Earth's dynamic forces.
+5 credits/year This lab-based course will teach the scientific principles, concepts and methodologies required to understand the relationship between human beings and their natural environment.
 Students will identify and analyze environmental problems both natural and human-made and evaluate the relative risks associated with these problems by examining alternative solutions for resolving and/or preventing them.
-Technology will be used in the classroom and other resource areas assisting the student in understanding a more complete picture of the Earth's dynamic forces and the effects they will have on people and the environment.
+Students will explore ways that we can work together globally to solve environmental issues.
+Students will explore the economic, ethical, social, and political implications of our actions with regards to the environment using case studies as the basis for their learning.
+This course is for grade 11-12 students who have successfully completed Biology.
+Completion of Chemistry recommended.